Interested in signing your child up for Totus Tuus?

 This program runs from Sunday to Thursday from 7:00pm-9:00pm.
 The goal is to lead the youth into an encounter with Christ and a deeper personal relationship with Him.
 The week includes: Adoration, Confession, personal testimonies, small groups, games, skits, fellowship, and catechetical instruction.

 One of the essential components of Totus Tuus is catechesis.
 The curriculum for Totus Tuus follows a six-year cycle that draws from the four pillars of the Catechism of the Catholic Church.
 The breakdown of this cycle is shown below.
-This summer of 2019, children will learn about the Sacraments.
+For the summer of 2020, children will learn about the Sacraments.

 - Year One: The Mystery of Salvation